lesandie/md-cv/README.md

 * Developing IT and R&D projects at European, National and Regional level: (20+ projects) mainly for the e-Learning Area: Design and implementation of the backend infrastructure with different OSS technologies and tools: http://e-learning.cesga.es

+  * [AR-Sci Project](https://ar-sci.cesga.es) Using AR tools to boost learning at Primary and Secondary Schools.

-* Helping different Universities research groups to setup and use the different cloud/computing infraestructures at CESGA.
+* Helping different Universities research groups to setup and use the different cloud/computing infrastructures at CESGA.

-* GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastucture admin/DBA: due to my strong background in RDBMSs (+800GB storage from different projects).
+* GaleraDB and PostgreSQL/PostGIS/TimescaleDB cluster infrastructure admin/DBA: due to my strong background in RDBMSs (+800GB storage from different projects).
 You can check my github repo with some configurations I documented and a failover script in Python.
 I had to anonymize the code and pushed it to github from a private gitlab repo:

   * [pgpool-clusterconfig](https://github.com/lesandie/pgpool-clusterconfig)
   * [pgpool-failover](https://github.com/lesandie/pgpool-failover)